Multiorders in amenable group actions: Pinsker sigma-algebra via multiorder

 Despite the above remark, Theorem \ref{pinsker_mult} allows to characterize the (unconditional) Pinsker factor of an arbitrary measure-preserving action of a countable amenable group $G$ by a formula which resembles the Rokhlin--Sinai formula for $\Z$-actions $\Pi_{T}(\P)=\bigcap_{n\ge 1}\P^{(-\infty,-n]}$.
-Interestingly enough, the formula works using almost any order $\prec$ selected from any multiorder on~$G$.
 The result sheds a new light on the Pinsker factor even in the classical case of $G=\Z$.
-In addition to the well-known fact that $\Pi_{T}(\P)$ can be computed using either the remote past or the remote future (which coresponds to two natural orders on $\Z$), as it turns out, it can be equally well expressed using the remote past (or future) with respect to many other non-standard orderings on $\Z$, for instance such as given in Example \ref{Z-ord} in Appendix~B. \begin{thm} Let $(X,\Sigma,\mu,G)$ be a measure-theoretic dynamical system with an action of a countable amenable group $G$.
+It turns out that, in addition to the well-known fact that $\Pi_{T}(\P)$ can be computed using either the remote past or the remote future (which coresponds to two natural orders on $\Z$), it can be expressed using an appropriately understood remote past (or future) with respect to any (non-standard) multiorder on $\Z$, for instance such as given in Example~\ref{Z-ord} in Appendix~B. \begin{thm} Let $(X,\Sigma,\mu,G)$ be a measure-theoretic dynamical system with an action of a countable amenable group $G$.
 Let $\P$ be a finite measurable partition of~$X$.
-For any multiorder $(\tilde{\O},\Sigma_{\tilde{\O}},\nu,G)$ on $G$ and $\nu$-almost every $\prec\,\in\tilde{\O}$ the following equality holds:
+Fix a multiorder $(\tilde{\O},\Sigma_{\tilde{\O}},\nu,G)$ on $G$.
+A set $A$ belongs to the Pinsker sigma-algebra $\Pi_{G}(\P)$ of the $G$-process generated by $\P$ if and only if: